 While social media and news coverage may make it seem as though the gender gap is a recent phenomenon, it really isn't.
 The U.S. Bureau of the Census has been tracking labor force participation rates of men and women as far back as colonial times.
 Closing the gender gap may have gotten more coverage lately, but that gap has become steadily smaller over the last 110 years.

 Different sources report different percentage points when it comes to how much women still lag behind men.
 According to the Society of Human Resource Management, women earn 82 percent of the median weekly earnings of full-time male salaried workers.
-According to a White House brief, that number is 78 percent.

 What's Been Done